benfeard/circle_plot/README.md

 # Circle Plots for Cross-Correlations

-This is an update version of the code used in DOI:https://doi.org/10.1016/j.bpj.2017.08.026
+This is an updated version of my code used in DOI:https://doi.org/10.1016/j.bpj.2017.08.026

-Please read the research article for the full methods behind this approach.
+Please read my research article for the full methods behind this approach.

 ## CrossCirclePlot.py